 On Friday March 29, 2019, we learned from the Provincial Government that our site will be closed with the provincial funding cut-off.
 We were to shut our doors on April 1, 2019 in the midst of the public health crisis.
 We will not send our service users back to the streets where they are at risk of injury and death.
 On Monday April 1st, we will open as usual with our Federal Exemption to provide a supervised injection service.

 Community members are doing what they can: On April 6, The Friends of Kensington Market held a rally to save the OPS.
 Automaticamore hosted a dance party on April 21 to raise money.
-Mary-Liz Power is running in the Sporting Life 10K on May 12 and has a Facebook fundraising page.
+Mary-Liz Power ran in the Sporting Life 10K on May 12 and has a Facebook fundraising page.
 Night Shift and Frequencies are holding a charity cruise.
 The Toronto Overdose Prevention Society generously donated $20,000 in April 2019.
 And hundreds of other donors showed their kindness and community spirit by continuing to keep our doors open through the end of 2019.

 On Tuesday, January 21, 2020, we held a joint press conference with Street Health to talk about the release of a report that examines the effectivess of OPS, their difficulities, and what would happen if they had to close.
 You can watch Jason Bourner, staff member of our OPS, speak about the need for our OPS at the conference.
 And you can read the report here.